 Upon completion of closing activities, each LHD must certify that prescribed policies and instructions were adhered to.
 This certification will be accomplished through completion Maryland Department of Health.
 Local Health Departments, Year-End Closing Certification which can be found at

 https://health.maryland.gov/docs/DHMH%20Cert%20LHD.pdf.
-Certification is to be submitted to Monica Benjamin, Chief of Grants and Local Health Accounting, by July 16th.
+Certification is to be submitted to Nola Gotha, Division of Grants and Local Health Accounting, by July 16th.

 ANNUAL REPORT (MDH 440)